-The RIC may procure the services of an independent consulting firm to assist in its determination on the appropriateness of the investments proposed for the regulatory control period.
-This is an important step in ensuring that the proposed Capex will provide value for money for customers.
+The RIC may procure the services of an independent consulting firm to assist in its determination on the appropriateness of the investments proposed by T&TEC for the regulatory control period.
+This evaluation is an important step in ensuring that the proposed Capex will provide value for money for customers.
 Also, the incorporation of qualified independent assessments into its deliberations adds credence to the RIC's findings.